laurilehmijoki/configure-s3-website/README.md

 `configure-s3-website` can create a CloudFront distribution for you.
 It will ask you whether you want to deliver your website via the CDN.
 If you answer yes, `configure-s3-website` will create a CloudFront distribution that has the configured S3 bucket as its origin.
+In addition, it will add the entry `cloudfront_distribution_id: [id-of-the-new-distribution]` into your configuration file.

 CloudFront can be configured in various ways.
 However, the distribution created by `configure-s3-website` uses sensible defaults for an S3-based website and